 (b) Activity Line Items shall be each of the line items on the PJM monthly bills net of load reconciliation adjustments and adjustments applicable to activity for the current billing month appearing on the same bill.

-15.3 Obligations to a Member in Default.
+15.3 Obligations to a Member or Participant in Default.

-The Members have no continuing obligation to provide the benefits of interconnected operations to a Member in default.
+The Members have no continuing obligation to provide the benefits of interconnected operations to a Member or Participant in default.

-15.4 Obligations of a Member in Default.
+15.4 Obligations of a Member or Participant in Default.

-A Member found to be in default shall take all possible measures to mitigate the continued impact of the default on the Members not in default, including, but not limited to, loading its own generation to supply its own load to the maximum extent possible.
+A Member or Participant found to be in default shall take all possible measures to mitigate the continued impact of the default on the Members not in default, including, but not limited to, loading its own generation to supply its own load to the maximum extent possible.

 15.5 No Implied Waiver.

-A failure of a Member, the PJM Board, PJMSettlement, or the LLC to insist upon or enforce strict performance of any of the provisions of this Agreement shall not be construed as a waiver or relinquishment to any extent of such entity’s right to assert or rely upon any such provisions, rights and remedies in that or any other instance; rather, the same shall be and remain in full force and effect.
+A failure of a Member, the PJM Board, PJMSettlement, or PJM to insist upon or enforce strict performance of any of the provisions of this Agreement shall not be construed as a waiver or relinquishment to any extent of such entity’s right to assert or rely upon any such provisions, rights and remedies in that or any other instance; rather, the same shall be and remain in full force and effect.

 15.6 Limitation on Claims.

-No adjustment in the billing for any service, transaction, or charge under this Agreement may be asserted by the Transmission Provider, PJMSettlement, or any Member with respect to a month, if more than two years has elapsed since the first date upon which the billing for that month occurred.
-PJMSettlement, on behalf of itself or as agent for PJM, may make no adjustment to a Member’s bill with respect to a month for any service, transaction, or charge under this Agreement, if more than two years have elapsed since the first date upon which the billing for that month occurred, unless 1) a claim made by a Member in writing and addressed to the President of PJMSettlement seeking such adjustment has been received by PJMSettlement prior thereto or 2) the Transmission Provider and/or PJMSettlement have notified the Member in writing of the need to make such an adjustment prior thereto.
+No adjustment in the billing for any service, transaction, or charge under this Agreement may be asserted by PJM, PJMSettlement, or any Member or Participant with respect to a month, if more than two years has elapsed since the first date upon which the billing for that month occurred.
+PJMSettlement, on behalf of itself or as agent for PJM, may make no adjustment to a Member’s or Participant’s bill with respect to a month for any service, transaction, or charge under this Agreement, if more than two years have elapsed since the first date upon which the billing for that month occurred, unless 1) a claim made by a Member or Participant in writing and addressed to the President of PJMSettlement seeking such adjustment has been received by PJMSettlement prior thereto or 2) PJM and/or PJMSettlement have notified the Member or Participant in writing of the need to make such an adjustment prior thereto.